Kentucky vs. South Carolina NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Wildcats have covered the spread twice this season when favored by 5 points or more (in three chances).

-- Kentucky's games this year have hit the over two times in three opportunities (66.7%).
+- Kentucky's games this year have gone over the total in two out of three opportunities (66.7%).

-- When Kentucky puts up more than 19.0 points, it is 2-1 against the spread and 3-0 overall.
+- Kentucky is 2-1 against the spread and 3-0 overall in games when it scores more than 19.0 points.

-- Kentucky is 2-1 against the spread and 3-0 overall when the team amasses over 287.7 yards.
+- When Kentucky amasses more than 287.7 yards, the team is 2-1 against the spread and 3-0 overall.

 - The Wildcats have turned the ball over eight times this season, one more turnover than the Gamecocks have forced (7).